liddiard/skry/README.md

 2. `serializers.py` defines how the data in the database is serialized into JSON when it's passed to the client
 3. `view.py` defines how a client can request the serialized data (e.g. what fields can be filtered and sorted by)

-Complete or at least read through the [DRF quickstart tutorial](http://www.django-rest-framework.org/tutorial/quickstart/) and you'll understand what's going on a lot better.
+Read through the short [DRF quickstart tutorial](http://www.django-rest-framework.org/tutorial/quickstart/) and you'll understand what's going on a lot better.

 ### Applications